varunreddy66980/screening-task/README.md

 *Are you ready to showcase your skills and help shape the future of quantum software?
 This is your chance to join a cutting-edge team building next-generation technology.
 This screening task will help us get a peek into your creativity and problem-solving abilities!*

 Follow the [steps to start a standard Next.js app](https://nextjs.org/docs/app/getting-started/installation#run-the-development-server) to get started.
-**The task is described on the home page.
-To see the task you have to start the Nextjs app (code in the repo) on local host.**
+**The task is described on the home page of the app.
+To see the task you have to start the Nextjs app (code in the repo) on local host and open it on the browser.**

 **How to submit:**
 1. Fork this repository.